 |Nikko AM Core Equity Fund||0.98 %|

 |Nikko AM Concentrated Equity Fund||1.84 %|

 Wow, that is not good.
 I will need to do something about that.

 Final thoughts on Fees

-The bottom line is that you are wasting your time in the thought that fees are some sort of indicator of long-term fund performance.
+The bottom line is that you are wasting your time believing that fees are some indicator of long-term fund performance.
 I will show this in another post.
-So subscribe to be notified about that.
+To subscribe to be notified about that.

 So you might as well look for a fund that are offering low fees.

-I’m not sure what I am going to do with my investments at the moment, a few of them have high fees.
+I’m not sure what I am going to do with my investments now; a few of them have high fees.
 I may have to consider selling them for lower fee options.
 This might also give me a chance to lower the total number of funds I own as well.